siyelo/blog/source/_posts/2012-10-12-weekly-roundup-4.markdown

 date: 2012-10-12 16:00:00
 comments: true
 categories: Weekly Roundup
-author: Nicole Dirks
+author: Siyelo
+avatar: /images/avatars/siyelo.jpg
+image: /images/artwork/metal-grid.jpg
+headline: Another week has hurried by leaving us with exactly 80 days left to the end of 2012!
+Here's this week's edition of the Dev Chat round-up - let us know if you have any articles that you think we missed over the last 7 days.
 ---

-Another week has hurried by leaving us with exactly 80 days left to the end of 2012!
-Here's this week's edition of the Dev Chat round-up - let us know if you have any articles that you think we missed over the last 7 days.

 Sachin and Glenn shared some tips & tricks: